NnekaAsuzu/nnekaasuzu.github.io/about.md

 nav_order: 1
 ---

-I’m **Nneka Asuzu**, a Data Scientist with a **Master of Science in Management and Systems – Specialization: Database Technologies, Data Analytics & Applied Data Science from New York University, NY**.
+I’m **Nneka Asuzu**, a Data Scientist with a **Master of Science in Management and Systems – Specialization: Database Technologies, Data Analytics & Applied Data Science** from New York University, NY.

-I apply **machine learning, NLP, cloud computing, and advanced analytics** to solve real-world problems, focusing on building solutions that create measurable impact for businesses and communities.
+I apply machine learning, NLP, cloud computing, and advanced analytics to solve real-world problems, focusing on building solutions that create measurable impact for businesses and communities.

 ---